vertica/vertica-containers/one-node-ce/README.md

 ./run-shell-in-container.sh [-d directory-for-cid.txt] [-n container-name] [-u uid] [-h ] [ ? ]
 ```

-One needs to specify either `-d directory-for-cid.txt` or `-n container-name` (e.g., `-n vertica_ce`).
+You must specify either `-d directory-for-cid.txt` or `-n container-name` (e.g., `-n vertica_ce`).

-`-u uid` specifies what user runs inside the container --- you probably want to use DBADMIN_ID (default 1000), since that user has proper access to Vertica directories inside the container.
+`-u uid` specifies what user runs inside the container.
+Vertica recommends that you use DBADMIN_ID (default 1000), because that user has proper access to Vertica directories inside the container.

 **NOTE**: If you have a [local copy](#getting-a-local-copy-of-vsql) of `vsql`, you do not need to access a container shell unless you need to use [admintools](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/AdminTools/WritingAdministrationToolsScripts.htm).